dolinskyFilip/JsonCsvGenerator/README.md

 postman or similar tool <br />
 # How to run
 Clone repo <br />
+Build the applications with mvn clean package <br />
 Run command docker-compose up <br />
 Application JsonApplication should be available on http://localhost:9000 <br />
 Application CsvConverter should be available on http://localhost:9001 <br />